UniversalDependencies/docs/_sah/index.md

 *
 *
 * The second-person singular imperative of a verb is identical in form to the infinitive.
-* If the subject has the plural form, the predicate takes that form as well.
-* Certain nouns have double function of a noun and an adverb.
-* Some words that imply plurality (e.g. body parts) are often used in the singular form, preserving the meaning of the whole.
-* The form of the accusative case is used in situations, in which the object undergoing an action is understood concretely, as something known or determinated.
 * Adjectival determination always stands directly before the noun that is determined.
 It does not agree with the determinandum, and takes no affixes.
 ---